sourcesense/vessel/README.md

 ## Roadmap

-- add kubelinter tool
-- add grype tool
+- Exit code implementation for CI integration
+- Admission control for Kubernetes resources
+- Unique web interface for all the Vessel resources
-- implement a scoring system
+- Implement a scoring system
-- ci friendly exit codes based on the scoring
-- implent as an admission control
+- Add grype tool
+- Add kubelinter tool
+- TLS support over Vessel service ingresses.

 ## Contributing

-You are more than welcome to coontribute new tools to vessel.
+You are more than welcome to contribute adding new tools to vessel.
-Integration of a new tool is very simple:

-- create a new python file/module inside `vessel.tools` module
-- write a function with `@vessel_hook` annotation and name the function with the Kubernetes resource you want to handle
-- you get passed a resource `dict` and a `vessel.models.Context`
-- return an array of `vessel/models.Issue` with just `issue` and `issue_metadata` fields
-- wrap the array with `vessel_result` function
-- You're done!!

-NOTE that everything you need to operate your tools like command line utilities must eb installed in the docker container so add things accordingly to the Dockerfile.

-See this [pull request]() as an example.

-Make a single pull-request for every tool you want to add.
+Take a look to the [contributing guidelines](CONTRIBUTING.md).